-- 1. Press the WPS button on the router front panel 💿 . - 2.
+- 1. Press the WPS button on the side of the router. - 2.
 Within 2 minutes, press the WPS button on your wireless device, or follow the WPS instructions that came with the device.

 The WPS process automatically sets up your wireless computer with the network password and connects you to the wireless network.